zowe/docs-site/docs/user-guide/api-mediation/configuration-health-endpoint-protection.md

                     protected: true
 ```

 In this example, setting `protected` to `true` protects the health check endpoint by requiring authentication.
 Only authenticated users can access the health check endpoint.
-This ensures that sensitive information about the status of the Gateway is not exposed to unauthenticated users.
+Requiring authentication ensures that sensitive information about the status of the Gateway is not exposed to unauthenticated users.

 To allow open access to the health check endpoint, set the parameter to `false`.
 Setting this parameter to `false` permits access to this endpoint without authentication.
 In this case, anyone can access the health check endpoint and obtain information about the status of the Gateway.